 "Perhaps you need to learn a lesson in humility," he said tersely.

-"Perhaps a demonstration is in order," he said as he opened his eyes wider.
+"Perhaps a demonstration is in order," he said opening his eyes wider.

 Suddenly, I began to feel dizzy and leaned forward.
-I wasn't sure what was happening, but I'm knew I needed to steady myself.
-So, I took a deep breath, closed my eyes, and visualized a peaceful blue sky.
-I slowed my breathing until I felt relaxed and noted that the dizziness had disappeared.
+I wasn't sure what was happening, but I knew I needed to steady myself.
+I took a deep breath, closed my eyes, and visualized a peaceful blue sky.
+I slowed my breathing until I felt relaxed and the dizziness had disappeared.
 Time to face this character down.

 I raised my head and he maneuvered his so that his eyes were in contact with mine.
 I continued my slow rhythmic breathing and returned his stare.
 This time it had no effect on me.